 You need to be your own number one fan here.
 Set goals that are specific, measurable, attainable, relevant and put a date to each of them.
 Such goals will keep you moving forward in pursuit of good financial health and become a net investor instead of a net borrower.

 Where Do I Get My Credit Report?

-If you’re wondering how to access my credit report, remember you can get a free credit report per year.
+If you’re wondering how to access my credit report, remember you can get a free credit report in South Africa per year.
 Go to the websites of any of the three nationwide credit bureaus and apply online for yours.
 It’s your right to know your credit health.
 You need to know where it is before you can get it to where you want it to be.

 Fortunately, information has become more accessible than ever before in the internet age.
 There are many companies offering free credit reports and scores in innovative and visually stunning ways.
 These companies pull the information from their credit bureau of choice, cover the cost for you and present the information to you in a helpful manner.
 They usually do this as a value-added service to some of the solutions they offer in the personal finance space.
 They all have great resources on their sites to assist with understanding a credit report.
 Well worth looking in to.

 Some of the consumer favourites for a free credit report in South Africa are:

 - Get a credit report from Clearscore, also known as Clear Score

 - Kudough credit report